MicrosoftDocs/azure-docs-powershell/azps-10.3.0/Az.Sql/Remove-AzSqlInstanceActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Remove-AzSqlInstanceActiveDirectoryAdministrator** cmdlet removes an Azure Active Directory (Azure AD) administrator for AzureSQL Managed Instance in the current subscription.
+The **Remove-AzSqlInstanceActiveDirectoryAdministrator** cmdlet removes a Microsoft Entra administrator for AzureSQL Managed Instance in the current subscription.

 ## EXAMPLES